THM-Health/PILOS/README.md

 npm run production
 ```

-You may also want to map LDAP groups to user roles in this application by adjusting the `LDAP_ROLE_ATTRIBUTE` and the `LDAP_ROLE_MAP` environment variables.

 The first admin user can be created by running the following command:
 ```bash
 php artisan users:create:admin